brainstormforce/header-footer-elementor/readme.txt

 == Description ==

-Create header and footer of your site easily using [Elementor](https://goo.gl/qhDrbf "Elementor").
+Have you ever imagined you could create your website’s header and footer with <a href="https://elementor.com/?ref=1352">Elementor</a>?

+The Header Footer Elementor plugin allows you to create a layout with Elementor and set it as a header or footer easily on your website.

 All you need to do is -